 Available Manuscripts for Editor and Agent Consideration Picture Books

-Knitting Needles Now!: Irrepressible Nellie, bit by the knitting bug, can’t help herself.
+Too Much!: Irrepressible Nellie, bit by the knitting bug, can’t help herself.
+She tends to go overboard when she discovers a new hobby.
+This time is no exception even as she tries to rein herself in.
 A yarn bombing romp through the joy of being crafty.
 How to Keep Dad and Get a Cat: Creative Jasper brainstorms how to get a cat and keep his highly allergic dad.

 Sounds of Friendship: How will Porcupine make a friend when no one wants to be within 10 feet of his quills?